FAQ

 Can I see other people's brackets?

 Yes.
-Any signed-in user can view another user's bracket at /users/[gamerTag]/bracket— you don't need to share a group with them.
+Any signed-in player can view another player's bracket at /users/[gamerTag]/bracket— you don't need to share a group with them.

 To keep picks fair while rounds are still in play, what's visible depends on the tournament clock: